Dynamic Analysis (DAST)

 10021 FAIL (Anti-CSRF token not set)

-You can specify processing for each item at three levels: IGNORE·WARN·FAIL.
+You can set the handling for each item at three levels: IGNORE·WARN·FAIL.

 GitHub Actions